diegomurillocorrea/taller-practico-de-javascript-matematicas-y-estadistica-basica/README.md

 # Taller Práctico de JavaScript Matemáticas y Estadística Básica

-This repository is to document all the knowledge and code I will be doing during a this Platzi code.
+This repository is to document all the knowledge and code I will be doing during this Platzi course.